Reduce the risk of fraud and help ensure your money is going to a deserving charity instead of a devious criminal by following these tips.

 According to song, it’s the most wonderful time of the year.
 And, during the holidays, Americans annually open their hearts and wallets to help those who need it most.
 In fact, 30% of donations to nonprofits occur from about Thanksgiving until the end of the year.1

 Unfortunately, fraudsters know this too.

 So, each holiday season, they’re ready to swindle generous individuals with old tricks or new scams.
-But, you can reduce the risk of fraud and help ensure your money is going to a deserving charity instead of a devious criminal by following these tips.
+Take your time, do your research and help ensure your donation is going where you intend.

-Phony charities often insist you pay with cash, gift cards, prepaid cards or wire transfers.
+Phony charities often insist you pay with cash, gift cards or prepaid cards.
 Using your credit card gives you an added layer of security because you can dispute the charges later with your credit card provider if you’re a fraud victim.
 Plus, using a credit card may make it easier to document your donation for tax purposes.

 Criminals are crafty.
 They can push your emotional buttons with the finesse of a legitimate charity and create a false sense of urgency to give.
 But trust your instincts.
 Don’t feel guilty about pausing to assess the situation before handing over your money.

 When donating online to a charity, make sure the URL of the site begins with https://.
 That “s” indicates it’s a secure, encrypted connection.
 Also, don’t rely on an unsecured, public Wi-Fi network to access the charity’s site, because your internet traffic may be intercepted by a cybercriminal.

 Unfamiliar with a charity?
 Think before you give.
 It’s easy to research charities online in a few minutes.
 Sites such as CharityWatch, Charity Navigator, GuideStar and Better Business Bureau Wise Giving Alliance offer ratings about charities, as well as insight into how charities conduct their business and spend their donations.